Saint Anne Cemetery

 Websites to help with your genealogy research ...

-When we do our genealogical research, we first visit the websites from Cyndi's List, FamilySearch, the UsGenWeb Project and Genealogy Trails.
+When we do our genealogical research, we like to start with the websites from Cyndi's List, FamilySearch, the UsGenWeb Project and Genealogy Trails.
 These websites either offer the information directly or else point to where you can find it.
-Their information is open to all and free to view - although it should be mentioned that they might link to other websites which do charge.
+Their information is open to all and free to view - you should note that they might link to other websites which do charge.

 To help you get started, the following links will take you to the pages that might help with the St. Anne Cemetery:

 The GenDisasters website specializes in newspaper articles about tragedies and disasters.
 While it makes interesting reading all by itself, it should be of special interest to genealogists and family historians looking for people who were either affected by or directly involved in such tragedies.

 Miscellaneous References and Mentions of the St. Anne Cemetery ...